16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 The 'Problem' Of Universals

 This brings us to the heart of the problem, for this approach to language in fact fragments knowledge.
-That is because it is surely impossible for Abstractor A to decide whether or not he/she possesses the same general idea (of anything) as Abstractor B. This isn't just because no one has access to the thoughts of another (given the truth of the traditional approach to knowledge), but because it has yet to be established that A and B share the same idea of "same".
+That is because it is surely impossible for Abstractor A to decide whether or not he/she possesses the same general idea (of anything) as Abstractor B. This isn't just because no one has access to the thoughts of anyone else (given the traditional approach to knowledge), but because it has yet to be established that A and B share the same idea of "same".
 And how might that be ascertained for goodness sake?
 They would have to possess that concept before they possessed it!

 [That is because they are based on a systematic distortion of language, as Marx noted, and as Part One demonstrated.]

-Naturally, the importation into Marxism of Traditional Thought-forms like these (representationalism and abstractionism) has had a disastrous effect on dialecticians, too.
+Naturally, the importation into Marxism of Traditional Thought-forms like these (i.e., representationalism and abstractionism) has had a disastrous effect on dialecticians, too.
 That is because, on this view, it is equally impossible to decide if dialectician A means the same as dialectician B about anything whatsoever, let alone about their respective 'abstractions'.

 While, on the one hand, dialecticians tell us they accept Marx's view that knowledge and language are social products, on the other, every single one of them has adopted a bourgeois-individualist theory of knowledge.
 According to this approach, we all represent the world to ourselves first (by means of "images" and/or abstractions), after which we all attempt to share these privately constructed ideas with others.
 Unfortunately, this view of language and knowledge would prevent communication, for, on this view, except by sheer coincidence, no two humans, let alone dialecticians, could share the same ideas about anything, rendering communication impossible.
+Nor could they resolve their differences, since, of course, they would have no way of knowing what anyone else meant by "difference".

-Of course, had dialecticians not made the mistake of appropriating Traditional Thought-forms like these, and had they adopted instead the communicational and communitarian model of language proposed by Marx and Engels (wherein each of us is socialised in the use of language, and where we are all taught what our words mean -- so that when we try to represent the world to ourselves we already know how to use this social medium to that end, and can thus share things with others), none of this would have happened.
+Had dialecticians not made the mistake of appropriating Traditional Thought-forms like these, and had they adopted instead the communicational and communitarian model of language proposed by Marx and Engels (wherein each of us is socialised in the use of language, and where we are all taught what our words mean -- so that when we try to represent the world to ourselves we already know how to use this social medium to that end, and can thus share things with others), none of this would have happened.

 Which is, of course, why one of the aims of this site is to return Marxist theory to the above social/anthropological view of language and thought in accordance with ideas expressed by Marx, and along lines suggested in Wittgenstein's work.